 The pressure gauge (#11) is used to determine when valve #7 may be opened during pump start-up and can be used to determine how much valve #7 should be closed during normal operation if throttling is needed.
 The pipe cock (#10) is optional but can be turned off to protect the gauge from failure over time due to repeated pulses.

 The air chamber size is dictated by the expected flow rate of the hydraulic ram pump.
 University or Warwick documentation suggests the optimum pressure chamber volume is twenty to fifty times the expected volume of water delivery per cycle of the pump.5 Table 5 provides some minimum lengths of piping required for a pressure chamber based on this information.
 The table is based on a hydraulic ram that will operate sixty pulses or cycles per minute.

 Table 5.
 Minimum suggested air chamber sizes for homemade hydraulic ram pumps.
-The table values are based on a ram pump operating at sixty cycles per minute.

 |Drive Pipe Size (inches)||Expected Flow per Cycle (gallons)||Air Chamber Volume Req. (gallons)||2-inch Air Chamber Length (inches)||3-inch Air Chamber Length (inches)||4-inch Air Chamber Length (inches)|